A

 Harness A group of conductors laid parallel or twisted by hand, usually with many breakouts, laced together or pulled into a rubber or plastic sheath, used to interconnect electrical apparatus and devices.

-Hash Mark Stripe A non-continous, helical stripe applied to a conductor for a circuit identification.
+Hash Mark Stripe A non-continuous, helical stripe applied to a conductor for a circuit identification.

 Hazardous Atmosphere Ignitable vapors, dust or fibers that may cause fire or explosion.